 The ATAC committee has openings!

-UPDATE 02/28/2017: The City of St. Helena, the county of Napa, and the City of American Canyon are looking for members representatives for the NVTA ATAC.
-Contact Diana Meehan at firstname.lastname@example.org for more information on how to apply.
+UPDATE 08/30/2017: The County of Napa, and the City of American Canyon and the City of Napa are looking for member representatives for the NVTA ATAC.
+Contact Diana Meehan at email@example.com for more information on how to apply.

 The ATAC advises the NVTA Board of Director’s on funding and planning issues for bicycle and pedestrian projects.
 The ATAC also makes recommendations on the policies for the planning, development, and maintenance of bikeway systems.
 ATAC’s duties include, but are not limited to, the following: